bigthonk/blather/README.md

 blather = Blather()

-# fine tunes an appropriate model on your dataset, can be provided as either a list of strings or a single string representing a .txt file
+# fine tunes an appropriate model on your dataset
-blather.read(['Text Examples One', 'Second Text Example'...
-'Text Example k'])
+blather.read("example_dataset.txt")

 # returns a text sample generated from the model
 blather.write('Sample text to complete')